Deep Partial Updating: Towards Communication Efficient Updating for On-device Inference: Introduction

-Our key concept for partial updating is based on the hypothesis, that \textit{a weight shall be updated only if it has a large contribution to the loss reduction} given the newly collected data samples.
-Specially, we define a binary mask $\bm{m}$ to describe which weights are subject to update, \ie $m_i=1$ implies updating this weight and $m_i=0$ implies fixing the weight to its initial value.
-For any $\bm{m}$, we establish an analytical upper bound on the difference between the loss value under partial updating and that under full updating.
-We determine an optimized mask $\bm{m}$ by combining two different view points: (\textit{i}) measuring the ``global contribution'' of each weight to the upper bound through computing the Euclidean distance, and (\textit{ii}) measuring each weight's ``local contribution'' within each optimization step using gradient-related information.
+\fakeparagraph{How to select weights} Our key concept for partial updating is based on the hypothesis, that \textit{a weight shall be updated only if it has a large contribution to the loss reduction} during the retraining given newly collected data samples.
+Specially, we define a binary mask $\bm{m}$ to describe which weights are subject to update and which weights are fixed (also reused).
+For any $\bm{m}$, we establish the analytical upper bound on the difference between the loss value under partial updating and that under full updating.
+We determine an optimized mask $\bm{m}$ by combining two different view points: (\textit{i}) measuring each weight's ``global contribution'' to the upper bound through computing the Euclidean distance, and (\textit{ii}) measuring each weight's ``local contribution'' to the upper bound using gradient-related information.
 The weights to be updated according to $\bm{m}$ will be further sparsely fine-tuned while the remaining weights are rewound to their initial values.

+Our contributions can be summarized as follows. \begin{itemize} \item We formalize the deep partial updating paradigm, \ie how to iteratively perform partial updating of inference models on remote edge devices, if newly collected training samples are available at the server.
+This reduces the computation and communication demand on edge devices substantially. \item We propose a novel approach that determines the optimized subset of weights that shall be selected for partial updating, through measuring each weight's contribution to the analytical upper bound on the loss reduction.
+This simple yet effective metric can be applied to any models that are trained with gradient-based optimizers. \item Experimental results on public vision datasets show that, under the similar accuracy level along the rounds, our approach can reduce the size of the transmitted data by $95.3\%$ on average (up to $99.3\%$), namely can update the model averagely $21$ times more frequently than full updating. \end{itemize}